Michigan Expungement Law

 Our Criminal Defense Attorneys Will Help You Set Aside Convictions and Get a Clean Record In Detroit, Ann Arbor and Throughout all of Michigan

 The good news is that Michigan law may allow you to get a criminal conviction removed from the public record, this is called an expungement.
-A successful “Motion to Set Aside A Conviction” will erase your public criminal record if you only have one conviction and meet certain other requirements.
+A successful “Motion to Set Aside A Conviction” will erase your public criminal record depending on the type and number of convictions on your record and if you meet certain other requirements.
 This means you don’t have to worry if potential employers ask you about a past criminal history or if someone performs a background check.
 After an expungement, your past conviction will not show up in a criminal background check.

 An Experienced Michigan Expungement Attorney Can Help You Wipe The Slate Clean